 Employee Handbook and Sign-off Form

 An employee handbook contains important information about a company and its expectations for the employee, such as code of ethics, antidiscrimination policies, benefits, time off and compensation.
-Include a sign-off sheet for the employee to acknowledge receipt of the employee handbook.
+The handbook should include a sign-off sheet for the employee to acknowledge receipt of the document.

 Employee Benefits Enrollment Forms